-In future research, other isolated will be analysed and other genomic regions of this will be sequenced, such as TEF and RPB2 to determine the full phylogeny of this pathogen.
+In future research, other genomic regions of this FFSC isolate may be sequenced, such as TEF and RPB2 to determine the full phylogeny of this pathogen.
 Additionally, the Koch postulates must be entirely fulfilled to ensure the pathogenicity.

 Acknowledgments

 The authors would like to thank Dr. Ana Cabral, Prof. Dr. Pedro Talhinhas, Prof. Dr. Helena Oliveira, and Prof. Dr. Maria Odete Torres, who in various ways, helped carry out this work.